Salado Creek AVA

-Salado Creek (/səˈlɑːdoʊ/ sə-LAH-doh) is an American Viticultural Area (AVA) located in western Stanislaus County, California, on the edge of the Central Valley southwest of the town of Patterson.
-The wine appellation was established on June 24, 2004 as the nation’s 169^{th}, the state’s 91^{st} and county's second AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Stan Grant, Vineyard Consultant of Progressive Viticulture in Turlock, California, on behalf of Fred Vogel of the Sunflower Ranch Company in Patterson, California, proposing a viticultural area named "Salado Creek."
+Salado Creek is an American Viticultural Area (AVA) located in western Stanislaus County, California, on the edge of the Central Valley southwest of the town of Patterson.
+The wine appellation was established as the nation's 153^{rd}, the state's 92^{nd} and county's second AVA on June 29, 2004 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Stan Grant, Vineyard Consultant of Progressive Viticulture in Turlock, California, on behalf of Fred Vogel of the Sunflower Ranch Company in Patterson, California, proposing a viticultural area named "Salado Creek."

 At the outset, the 2940 acre viticultural area had 44 acre under vine situated around Salado Creek and the Little Salado Creek at the base of the Diablo Range.
 Most of the grapes were processed by KitFox Vineyards, using all custom-crush facility in Lodi.
 The plant hardiness zone is 9b.
 Currently, the AVA mostly consists of small grapegrowers sourcing contract wineries outside the area making vintages under a handful of labels.